 Of course, none of his productions would be complete without those unique guest appearances, spanning a multitude of musical categories.
 They’re all given equal treatment when they’re dropped bang center into the middle of Trentemøller’s very own musical universe, having to harness the potential of their talent on Trentemøller’s terms.
 It certainly isn’t that many folks who are capable of convincing Jonny Pierce (The Drums) or Sune Wagner (The Raveonettes) to appear on a club track and even fewer who are able to pull it off.
 Anders is in the top percentile of that lot.

-”I think it’s fun to take people out of their own musical comfort zone” he exclaimed to VICE earlier in the year when explaining his seemingly erratic choices. ”Actually, when I begun writing the songs, I had their voices in my mind all along.
+”I think it’s fun to take people out of their own musical comfort zone” he exclaimed to VICE when explaining his seemingly erratic choices. ”Actually, when I begun writing the songs, I had their voices in my mind all along.
 They just didn’t know it.”

 Aside from Sune and Jonny, Trentemøller has managed to bring on board a whole rake of fantastic peers, personal influences and sprouting talent.
 Co-conspirators such as Kazu Makino (Blonde Redhead), Jana Hunter (Lower Dens), Marie Fisker, Ghost Society and none other than the legendary slow-core pioneers Low are all to be found on the record.